 Can you put a regular TV outside?
-Or can you leave a TV outside in the winter?
+Or can you use an indoor TV in the outdoor space, even leaving it outside in the winter?
 These are some of the questions that we are often asked when our team goes for a mounting job.
 We understand that you intend to use your expensive investment for years and don’t want to leave it unprotected in the inhospitable outdoor condition.
+Considerations like direct sunlight and using a proper TV cover are essential to protect your TV and enjoy it in your outdoor space.

 We’ve got all the solutions and answers for you in this blog.
 We have mounted thousands of TVs outside and have hands-on experience in dealing with this issue.